dinde451/jarr.d1/Jarulfs_Guide.md

 If the target ever disappears form the sight of the monster, it tends to walk up to the last position the target was seen.
 If the target is still not visible, it will try to pick a new target.
-Some monsters, as noted in chapter 5.3.3, have the ability to follow a target even if it is out of sight.
+Some monsters, as noted in CHAPTER_LINK_attack-types, have the ability to follow a target even if it is out of sight.
 In that case, they will not walk up to the last position of the target or stop, but will instead find the closest way to the target if it is not too far away.